swisscom/puppet-scaleio/README.md

 Below you can find the various parameters explained - hiera is taken as an example backend.
 For sure the same parameters can be passed when declaring the scaleio class.
 See [spec/hiera/stack.yaml](spec/hiera/stack.yaml) for a complete hiera example.

+The general idea behind the workflow is as follows:

+1. Install all components (SDS/SDC/LIA/MDM) on all nodes (one Puppet run per node)
+2. Configure the ScaleIO cluster on the primary MDM/bootstrap node and create/manage the specified resources (such as pool, SDS, SDC, etc.)

 ### ScaleIO packages
 It is expected that the following RPM packages are available in a repository so they can be installed with the package manager (ie. yum):